6 Dog-friendly Maple Syrup Festivals in Ontario

 brown dog with floppy ears on poster promoting dog friendly maple syrup festivals

-Mid-March means one thing where I live: it’s maple syrup season!
 This is the time of year when sap starts running, if the temperature cooperates, and Sugar Shacks open their doors across Ontario and Quebec.
+(Dog-friendly maple syrup festivals, however, are my main interest).

-If you want to take your dog along, maple syrup festivals are the better options than sugar shacks.
-Most festivals are outdoors, offer more than just meals and syrup, and are adjacent to outdoor trails your dog will enjoy.
+If you want to take your dog along, dog-friendly maple syrup festivals are sometimes the better option than sugar shacks.
+Most maple syrup festivals are outdoors, offer more than just meals and syrup, and are adjacent to outdoor trails your dog will enjoy.
+The main activity at regular sugar shacks often happens inside a building, where dogs aren’t permitted.

 Stouffville: Bruce Mill’s Sugarbush Maple Syrup Festival